rust-lang/rust/src/doc/rustc-dev-guide/src/method-lookup.md

 the trait `ToString` imported, and I call `to_string()` on a value of type `T`, then we will go off to find out whether there is an impl of `ToString` for `T`.
 These kinds of method calls are called "extension methods".
-They can be defined in any module, not only the one that defined `T`.
+They can be defined in any crate, not only the one that defined `T`.
 Furthermore, you must import the trait to call such a method.